 If the sign in process does not succeed, then redirect customers to this error screen.
 This allows the customer to retry setting up Alexa.

 (Required) Do not allow customers to sign in when the vehicle is in motion.

 Only allow customers to set up when the vehicle is not in motion.
 If the customer attempts setup while driving, present a message to indicate setup is only available Alexa when the vehicle is not in motion.

 (Required) Provide customers a way to sign out within the Alexa settings.

-Customers should have an obvious and understandable way of signing out of Alexa.
+Provide an obvious and understandable way of signing out of Alexa.
 We do not expect customers to sign-in every time they start their vehicle.
-See Menu & Settings.
+See Menu & Settings for details.